katasec/pulumi-helper/readme.md

 # Overview

-This is are some convenience functions for using the [Pulumi Automation API](https://www.pulumi.com/docs/guides/automation-api/) to run inline Pulumi programs.
+This library contains convenience functions for using the [Pulumi Automation API](https://www.pulumi.com/docs/guides/automation-api/) to run inline Pulumi programs.

 ## Example